DataDog/documentation/content/en/dashboards/functions/rollup.md

 * Calendar aligned monthly queries with adjustable start date and timezones.
 For example, you can compare your monthly client errors for February and December of last year.
 * Weekly rollups with adjustable start date and timezones.
 For example, see how many weekly transactions are open (if your week starts on Mondays).
-* Daily rollups with adjustable start time / timezones _e.g.
-How many events of interested occurred on the current day? (given my day begins at midnight Pacific Time)_
+* Daily rollups with adjustable start time and timezones.
+For example, see how many events of interest occurred on the current day (if your day begins at midnight Pacific Time).

 ## Rollups in monitors